Lapland

 But the lake will not only be used for transport; it will also be our endless playground during the camp, with its islands rising out of the ice and the snow-covered pine forests around it just waiting to be conquered by snowmobiles, snowshoes, skis, and huskies.

-Laplanders have a very close relationship with nature, like our host Pete, who was born in Lapland and could guide us around the area with his eyes closed.
-Pete is our guarantee of a truly authentic and flawless polar experience, whether it be hiking, ice fishing, local legends or cooking together in the great outdoors.
+Laplanders have a very close relationship with nature, like our host Petri, who was born in Lapland and could guide us around the area with his eyes closed.
+Petri is our guarantee of a truly authentic and flawless polar experience, whether it be hiking, ice fishing, local legends or cooking together in the great outdoors.
 The children not only have a good time here, but also participate in real time biology, geography and social studies lessons, of course not while sitting at the school desk.
 Here, through real discoveries and experiences, they learn about the arctic ecosystem, the local culture and community life.

 Tour package